Akshaya1509/coderabbit-cli/README.md

 # coderabbit-cli

-CLI takes Github Profile URL as an input and prints the top 5 languages used by the user.
+CLI takes Github Profile URL as an input and prints the top 5 languages used by the user in his public repositories.

 ### Example Usage
 1. Clone the repo and cd into the repo.